williamrongerude/PoliteShell/README.md

 ## 😐 Features 😐

 - Detects polite phrases automatically
-- Accepts commands like `please ls`, `could you mkdir folder` and more to be added
+- Accepts commands like `please ls`, `could you mkdir folder`, and many more.
 - Gives feedback based on your politeness level

 ---